From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 The Party Edit

 You can find late bars in nearly every Greek village or resort during the summer.
 Resorts geared towards package tourism are likely to have at least one bar with live entertainment in the evening.
-If you’re after a higher concentration of bars and clubs then Corfu Town is your best bet, especially in July and August.
+If you’re after a higher concentration of bars and clubs, then Corfu Town is your best bet, especially in July and August, although some beach bars do have more of a party/DJ vibe (check out Pazuzu in Glyfada for this)

 The Quiet & Authentic Edit